Our Verdict

 Common questions about this comparison

-The LG HU915QE includes integrated webOS 6.0, providing direct access to streaming services like Netflix and Apple TV+ without needing an external streaming device, a feature not specified for the Epson.
+Yes, the LG HU915QE includes webOS 6.0, providing direct access to popular streaming apps like Netflix and Apple TV+ without needing an external external device.

 Explore Other Categories